The Essential Plumbing Tools List: 35 Different Types & Their Uses

 3. Adjustable Wrench

-An adjustable wrench is useful for a wide variety of tasks.
+An adjustable wrench is helpful for a wide variety of tasks.
 If one of the other wrenches isn’t suitable for the job, an adjustable wrench will likely work.
 It works best for hexagonal nuts, which are commonly found on pipes of all sorts.

 4. Faucet Key